• how and what to compost

 handle under the sink.
 Consider using a stainless steel compost pail with air filter, or the ceramic model.
 If you don't mind occasional smells, use an old ice-cream pail.
 Chop up any large chunks before you toss

 them in.
-When the container is full, take it out to your composter, or, use an indoor composter such as the NatureMill.
+When the container is full, take it out to your composter and toss in the contents.

 |How to Compost|